The First 20 Hours: How to Learn Anything, Josh Kaufman [VIDEO]

-When you face that number, then it is easy to justify not doing anything at all.
+When you face that 10,000 hours, then it is easy to justify not doing anything at all.
 And as humans, our default action seems to be no action.
 Josh Kaufman challenges this view and posits that you can get pretty good at anything in about 20 hours.

-As I wrote in my post Improve your life: Learn Something New you can decide to be pretty good at something and have fun with very little effort if you get over the initial feeling of incompetence.
+As I wrote in my post Improve your life: Learn Something New you can decide to be pretty good at something and have fun with very little effort.
+You just have to get over the initial feeling of incompetence.

 Here are the steps to effectively learn new skills:

 1. De-construct the skill